Is Dallas International University accredited?

-- Click on the link located near the top of the Campus Café Home Page screen.
+- Click on the ‘Textbook List’ tile located near the bottom of the Campus Café Home Page screen.

-- This will link you to the Dallas International textbook listing for the upcoming term.
+- This will link you to the DIU textbook listing for the upcoming term.
 Be sure to purchase the correct edition of each required textbook.

-NOTE: Dallas International does not have a bookstore so you will need to purchase these textbooks online before your classes begin.
+NOTE: DIU does not have a bookstore so you will need to purchase these textbooks online before your classes begin.